-Premier owns and operates a number of other accumulations in the area which are expected to be developed via production well tie-backs to the Balmoral FPV.
-These include the Caledonia field (Premier - 100%) and the Ptarmigan discovery (Premier - 60%).
+Premier owns and operates a number of other accumulations in the area which are expected to be developed via production well tie-backs to the Balmoral FPV including the Caledonia field (Premier - 100%).
 We also derive benefit from the Burghley and Beauly third party fields utilizing the Balmoral area infrastructure.

 Field % Interest Status Balmoral 78.11 Producing Stirling 68.68 Producing Brenda 100 Producing Nicol 70 Producing Caledonia 100 Potential redevelopment

 Wytch Farm field is Europe's largest onshore oil field.
 In December 2011, we completed the acquisition of an additional 17.715% interest in Wytch Farm, taking our total interest to 30.1%.
 An infill drilling programme at Wytch Farm, which was initiated by the new operator in the first quarter of 2012, has resulted in the completion of three new wells and seven workovers.
 The operator now operates two rigs simultaneously at Wytch Farm.
 Premier believes that sufficient reserves-adding opportunities exist to sustain an active rig programme.
 Drilling activity is targeting infill locations in producing fields as well as undeveloped satellite accumulations.

 Premier's partners in Wytch Farm are Perenco (operator), Maersk, Summit Petroleum and Talisman Sinpec.
 The Wytch farm partners also have interests in the offshore Beacon discovery, which has estimated 2C reserves of 1.9 mmboe net to Premier.